Vikaseneco/api-schema-validator/MIGRATION.md

 # Migration Guide

-## Migrating from Old validateSchema.js to @eneco/api-schema-validator NPM Package
+## Migrating from Old validateSchema.js to bruno-api-schema-validator NPM Package

 This guide helps you migrate from the local `tools/validateSchema.js` to the NPM package.